NassarX/nqueens-optimization/README.md

 each other.
 We count the number of collisions and subtract it from the maximum possible pairs to calculate the fitness score.
 A higher fitness score indicates a better configuration with fewer queen collisions.

-**You can find the implementation of the fitness function here [fitness_function](https://github.com/NassarX/NQueens-Optimization/blob/main/app/nqueens/utils.py)**
+**You can find the implementation of the fitness function [here](https://github.com/NassarX/NQueens-Optimization/blob/main/app/nqueens/utils.py)**

 ##### Operators